sab-gp-cas-tutorial/website/README.md

 ---

 ## Frameworks
-- Kozax: Kozax introduces a general framework for evolving computer programs with genetic programming in JAX.
+- Kozax introduces a general framework for evolving computer programs with genetic programming in JAX.
 With JAX, the computer programs can be vectorized and evaluated on parallel on CPU and GPU.
 Furthermore, just-in-time compilation provides massive speedups for evolving offspring.
-- ABMax: Abmax is a general-purpose agent-based modeling(ABM) framework in Jax It provides:
+- ABMax is a general-purpose agent-based modeling(ABM) framework in Jax It provides:
   - Two algorithms to apply unique updates to a dynamic number of agents selected during run-time.
 Both are JIT-friendly and can be vectorized across different number of models
     * Rank-Match (RM)